Moss

 Step Moss

 Moss is an ancient plant that first appeared around 400 million years ago.
-Moss was one of the first pioneering plants to grow on land, today it is still one of the first plants to return to disturbed earth.
+Moss was one of the first pioneering plants to grow on land; today, it is still one of the first plants to return to disturbed earth.
 Moss is nonvascular and has no means to carry water throughout the plant.
 Instead, moss grows where it is moist.
 Moss needs little or no soil, so it can grow on a rock or on tree bark.

 Over a very long time, moss can help create new soil by slowly breaking down rock.
 In addition, moss holds water just like a sponge, so it retains moisture that can be used by other plants.
 A bed of moss is a miniature ecosystem within the forest.
 A carpet of moss is a habitat for many other types of plants, as well as insects, amphibians, and even small mammals like mice, shrews, or voles.

 Moss helped keep settlers warm.
 They stuffed moss and mud in the spaces between the logs of their log cabins to keep out the wind and rain.
-First People mixed moss with the deer’s brains and rubbed it into the deer hide to make soft tanned leather for clothes and shoes.
+First People mixed moss with the deer’s brains and rubbed it into the deer hide to make soft, tanned leather for clothes and shoes.

-Sphagnum Moss, Vancouver Island, BC
+Noss, Vancouver Island, BC

-Sphagnum Moss, Vancouver Island, BC
+Noss, Vancouver Island, BC

 A message from Bud